nhsconnect/national-authentication/pages/Integrate and onboard/Tech_Questionnaire.md

 ---
-title: Complete the Onboarding Questionnaire
+title: Service Assessment Questionnaire
 keywords: explore, design, reference
 sidebar: overview_sidebar
 permalink: Tech_Questionnaire.html
-summary: This section provides a series of questions to be answered by all interested third parties
+summary: This section provides a Service Assessment Questionnaire to be answered by all interested parties
 ---

 Third parties would need to download the Service Assessment Questionnaire [here](docs/ServiceAssessmentQuestionnair.xlsx)